-The community banking industry is overwhelmed by government regulation, and this proposal unnecessarily piles on additional regulatory burdens.
-Ultimately, these burdens will lead to higher borrowing costs and diminished availability of both credit and bank services to consumers, small businesses, and local governments.
+- 1. We are becoming overwhelmed by government regulation, and this proposal unnecessarily piles on additional regulatory burdens, exorbitant costs, will result in damaging unintended consequences to an already fragile economy, and for community banks very real concerns of remaining an independent viable bank for our community, customers, employees, and shareholders. - 2.
+These proposals will place our Bank in a very distinctive competitive disadvantage with large mega banks. - 3.
+Ultimately, these burdens will lead to higher borrowing costs and diminished availability of both credit and bank services to consumers, small businesses, and local governments. - 4.
 Though this proposal is counterintuitive regardless of the state of the national economy, the current tenuous state of the national economy makes it especially counterintuitive.

-The logical thing to do is to exempt all but those complex international banking institutions considered "systemically important" from these burdensome, elaborate, and counterproductive capital rules.
+- 5. The logical approach would be to exempt all but those complex international banking institutions considered "systemically important" (large mega banks) from these burdensome, elaborate, and counterproductive capital rules. - 6.
 Community banks should be allowed to continue using the current Basel I risk weightings as they have and will continue to serve banks, customers, and regulators very well.
+Community banks already maintain a larger percent of capital as a percent to assets than do the large mega banks.